-Between fundraising, marketing, and keeping your programs afloat, your nonprofit team likely collects a variety of financial data.
-This information is crucial in making informed decisions about resource allocation and setting your organization up to prosper for years to come.
+Between fundraising, marketing, and keeping your programs afloat, your nonprofit team likely collects and uses a variety of financial data.
+This information is crucial in allocating resources effectively and fulfilling your mission.

 Since for-profit organizations use similar statements to report on their activities, we’ll point out the key differences between for-profit and nonprofit financial statements along the way.
 Let’s get started!